 Why it’s great for data science: Handles pandas, scikit-learn, and visualization libraries smoothly.
 All-day battery life means you can work from anywhere.
 Silent operation.
 Excellent value for the performance.

 Considerations: 16GB RAM is the ceiling for most data science work.
 No CUDA support.
 13.6″ screen feels cramped for extended coding sessions.
+Consider the 15″ model if screen real estate matters.

-7. Razer Blade 16: Best Premium Gaming/ML Hybrid
+7. Razer Blade 16 (2025): Best Premium GPU Power

 Key specs: